Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Preliminaries

 \begin{itemize} \item \textbf{Environment State ($z_t$)}: Complete, hidden software environment state, including file system, source code, and running processes. \item \textbf{Action ($a_t$)}: A command string generated autoregressively by the LLM (potentially with reasoning and tool calls). \item \textbf{Observation ($o_t$):} The execution output from a command (typically \textit{stdout}, \textit{stderr}, and exit codes).
 The initial observation $o_0$ contains the natural-language description of the task from the GitHub issue. \item \textbf{History ($h_t$)}: Complete observable history of past actions and observations, conditioning the policy's next decision. \end{itemize}

 Our goal is to find a policy $\pi_\theta$ that maximizes the expected cumulative reward.
 The cumulative reward for a trajectory $\tau$ is the sum of rewards over all its steps, $G(\tau) = \sum_{t=0}^{|\tau|-1} R(z_t,a_t)$, where $|\tau|$ denotes the number of actions in the trajectory.
 Given our sparse reward structure where immediate rewards $R(z_t, a_t)$ are zero for all non-terminal steps, this simplifies to the terminal reward, which we denote as $R(\tau)$. $R(\tau)$ is $1$ if the final proposed patch passes the validation test suite, and $0$ otherwise.
-We use this terminal reward as the sole signal for policy optimization.